 The first month of the Division of Infectious Diseases' fellowship subspecialty training teaches basic diagnostic laboratory techniques crucial to the microbiologic diagnosis of human infections.
-During this month, fellows gain hands-on experience in diagnostic microbiology working side-by-side with experienced technologists under the supervision of the directors of the clinical microbiology laboratories at UMMC and the VA Medical Center.
+During this month, fellows gain hands-on experience in diagnostic microbiology working side-by-side with experienced technologists under the supervision of the director of the clinical microbiology laboratory at UMMC.

-Ambulatory care facilities are housed in the multidisciplinary University Clinics at the Jackson Medical Mall and VAMC.
+Ambulatory care facilities are housed in the multidisciplinary University Clinics at the Jackson Medical Mall and Medical Pavilion Suites.
 Infectious diseases continuity clinics convene weekly.
 Both settings offer full outpatient services including nursing, pharmacy, multidisciplinary consultative services, respiratory therapy, phlebotomy, clinical laboratory, diagnostic radiology, social services, medical records and administrative support.
-Both the UMMC and VAMC clinics have HIV nurse clinicians and social workers who assist in the management of our growing HIV patient population.

 Fellows may elect to participate in the Mississippi State Health Department outpatient clinics (also located at the Jackson Medical Mall for Hinds County) and laboratories directed toward the control of communicable diseases (e.g., sexually transmitted diseases and tuberculosis).
-Additional facilities include the offices of clinical faculty in private practice settings.
+Additional facilities include the offices of clinical faculty in private practice settings, along with advanced wound care with UMMC wound care surgery.
 Consultation requests from the Emergency Department, Outpatient Surgery and ambulatory clinics of other departments (both pediatric and adult) provide ID fellows with further experience managing infectious diseases in the ambulatory setting.